rehmanox/PandaEditor/README.md

 <div id="toc">
   <ul style="list-style: none">
     <summary>
-      <h1> PandaEditor is a game development framework for Panda3D engine with an automated build system, support for C++ scripting and scene editor. </h1>
+      <h2>  PandaEditor is a powerful, open-source 3D development framework built on top of the Panda3D engine, designed to accelerate your game development, simulation, or visualization projects.
+With built-in support for C++ scripting and intuitive scene editing tools, PandaEditor enables rapid iteration and real-time feedback—bringing your ideas to life faster. </h2>
     </summary>
   </ul>
 </div>